Return Mode (Multicopter)

 The parameters that are relevant to multicopter (assuming the RTL_TYPE is set to 0) are listed below.

-RTL_RETURN_ALTReturn altitude in meters (default: 60m) when RTL_CONE_ANG is 0.
-If already above this value the vehicle will return at its current altitude.
+| RTL_RETURN_ALT | Return altitude in meters (default: 60m) when RTL_CONE_ANG is 0.
+If already above this value the vehicle will return at its current altitude. |

-RTL_LAND_DELAYTime to hover at RTL_DESCEND_ALT before landing (default: 0.5s) -by default this period is short so that the vehicle will simply slow and then land immediately.
+| RTL_LAND_DELAY | Time to hover at RTL_DESCEND_ALT before landing (default: 0.5s) - by default this period is short so that the vehicle will simply slow and then land immediately.
 If set to -1 the system will loiter at RTL_DESCEND_ALT rather than landing.
-The delay is provided to allow you to configure time for landing gear to be deployed (triggered automatically).
+The delay is provided to allow you to configure time for landing gear to be deployed (triggered automatically). |

-RTL_CONE_ANGHalf-angle of the cone that defines the vehicle RTL return altitude.
+| RTL_CONE_ANG | Half-angle of the cone that defines the vehicle RTL return altitude.
 Values (in degrees): 0, 25, 45, 65, 80, 90.
-Note that 0 is "no cone" (always return at RTL_RETURN_ALT or higher), while 90 indicates that the vehicle must return at the current altitude or RTL_DESCEND_ALT (whichever is higher).
+Note that 0 is "no cone" (always return at RTL_RETURN_ALT or higher), while 90 indicates an almost vertical cone, so the vehicle generally returns at its current altitude when close to the destination.
+The return altitude may still be constrained to avoid flying too low while approaching the destination. |

-COM_RC_OVERRIDEControls whether stick movement on a multicopter (or VTOL in MC mode) causes a mode change to Position mode (except when vehicle is handling a critical battery failsafe).
-This can be separately enabled for auto modes and for offboard mode, and is enabled in auto modes by default.
+| COM_RC_OVERRIDE | Controls whether stick movement on a multicopter (or VTOL in MC mode) causes a mode change to Position mode (unless prevented by the active failsafe state).
+This can be separately enabled for auto modes and for offboard mode, and is enabled in auto modes by default. |

-COM_RC_STICK_OVThe amount of stick movement that causes a transition to Position mode (if COM_RC_OVERRIDE is enabled).
+| COM_RC_STICK_OV | The amount of stick movement that causes a transition to Position mode (if COM_RC_OVERRIDE is enabled). |